Duck DAO (DLP Duck Token (DUCK) 24 Hour Trading Volume Reaches $4.08 Million

-Duck DAO (DLP Duck Token (DUCK) traded flat against the US dollar during the 24 hour period ending at 9:00 AM Eastern on March 29th.
-One Duck DAO (DLP Duck Token coin can currently be purchased for approximately $0.45 or 0.00001149 BTC on popular exchanges.
-In the last week, Duck DAO (DLP Duck Token has traded flat against the US dollar.
+Duck DAO (DLP Duck Token (DUCK) traded flat against the dollar during the one day period ending at 18:00 PM Eastern on April 3rd.
 Duck DAO (DLP Duck Token has a market capitalization of $14.20 million and approximately $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+Over the last week, Duck DAO (DLP Duck Token has traded flat against the dollar.
+One Duck DAO (DLP Duck Token coin can currently be bought for about $0.45 or 0.00001149 BTC on exchanges.

 Duck DAO (DLP Duck Token Coin Profile